‘Tis the season for holiday planning!

 Tip: In Outlook, use the Insert a picture option to have the image show up in the body of the email.
 If you drag and drop, it ends up as an attachment, which is not such a good effect for the recipient.

 Step 4: Add a personal message, preferably mentioning them by name.
 You can mail merge in Outlook if you have a lot to do, but I prefer doing them by hand.

 Step 5: Hit send.

-As project managers, we don’t have hours to spend on all this, and you probably don’t have a budget for cards!
+As busy team leaders, we don’t have hours to spend on all this, and you probably don’t have a budget for cards!
 So use these digital email holiday templates instead and start spreading the cheer!

-Enter your email in the box below and you’ll get instant access to the resource library to download the 5 holiday cards and also a host of other templates and resources.
+Enter your email in the box on this page and you’ll get instant access to the resource library to download the 5 holiday cards and also a host of other templates and resources.